pepperlabs/docs/content/en/customization/basic.md

 ## Add Optional Fields

-You can add optional fields or override a field completely, by defining `setOptionalFields` method in your Pepper class for corresponding model in your application.
-An exampel could be something like below:
+You can add optional fields or override a field completely by defining `setOptionalFields` method in your Pepper class for a corresponding model in your application.
+An example could be something like below:

 ```php